Montréal’s best French restaurants

 Casavant

-Casavant is a neighbourhood restaurant open 7 days a week in the heart of Villeray.
-Serving updated and modernized version of classic French dishes such as beef tartare, Grenoble-style fish, sausage with mashed potatoes and more.
-Their low intervention wine list is remarkable and should be explored.
+Casavant is a welcoming neighbourhood restaurant located on a sunny corner in the heart of Villeray.
+Recently recognized by the MICHELIN Guide, it serves a fresh, modern spin on classic French dishes such as beef tartare, Grenoble-style fish, sausage with mashed potatoes and more.
+Their low intervention wine list is thoughtfully curated and worth exploring.

 350 De Castelnau Street East